Nevada-Way/ngbase-pwa-fb/README.md

 ### chp-03-ngxbuild-secret

-This chapter focuses on managing secret values using ngx-build This includes :
+This chapter focuses on managing secret values using ngx-build, this is only relavent in the development local machine, when deploying in netlify ngx-env/build doesnt exist there.
+Hosting servers use their own tools and secret values are defined in the hosting service's UI.

+This includes :

-- ✔ Installing @ngx-build.
+- ✔ Installing @ngx-env/build.
 - ✔ In app component used the environment variable to display configuration build target.
-  Also updated the angular.json to use @ngx-env as builder.
+- ✔ Updated the angular.json to use @ngx-env as builder.
+- ❌WIP: Testing NOW in local http-server and all 3 env (ran build scripts from package.json )